BenYemini/FantasyTeamCreator/README.md

 #### "set_first_squad"

 Pick's the 11 top graded players from the lists to be in the first squad -*under FPL limitations* - [Read more here](https://fantasy.premierleague.com/help/rules).
-Call's the "set_captains" method, to set the team's first and second captain.
+Ensures that the first and second captains are in the first squad.

 #### "set_sub_players"

-places the sub players in the right sub number, according to their total grades.
+Places the sub players in the right sub number, according to their total grades.

 ### FantasyTeamRenderer
 This class when initiated creates: